Waiting for Callback

 }]}

-You can modify a task by submitting a POST request to the URL provided within the Waiting for Callback node itself.
+In the example below, you can see the task modified by submitting the POST request to the URL provided within the Waiting for Callback node.

 callback_url_demo